Rafiq Uddin Bhuiyan

-Rafiq Uddin Bhuiyan (25 January 1928 - 23 March 1996) was a Bangladesh Awami League politician and the former member of parliament from undivided Mymensingh-13 and for Mymensingh-9 in 1986.
-He was the organizer of the Liberation War of Bangladesh.
+Rafiq Uddin Bhuiyan (25 January 1928 – 23 March 1996) was a Bangladesh Awami League politician and a former member of parliament from undivided Mymensingh-13 and for Mymensingh-9 in 1986.
+He was an organizer of the Liberation War of Bangladesh.

 Career

 Bhuiyan was a member of the first parliament of Bangladesh.
 He was elected to parliament from Mymensingh-13 as a Bangladesh Awami League candidate in 1973.
 He was elected to parliament from Mymensingh-9 as a Bangladesh Awami League candidate in 1986.
 He was the president of the Mymensingh District unit of the Bangladesh Awami League.